 Dave was impossible to miss.
 His skin was the color of buttermilk.
-He had bright orange hair (well cut) and a heavily freckled face, and at a skinny six-foot-one, moved effortlessly and with a surprising grace.
+He had bright orange hair and a heavily freckled face, and, at a skinny six-foot-one, moved effortlessly and with a surprising grace.
 At 23, he was comfortable in a suit and tie.
-And though he could not get a date to save his life, he would describe his married life to-be in detail to me in the breakroom at Simmons Burke as we wolfed down donuts and slurped coffee.
+And though he could not get a date to save his life, he would describe his married life to-be in detail to me in the breakroom at Simmons Burke as we wolfed down donuts and slurped bad coffee.

 He had it all figured out.

-At Christmas that year I received as a year-end bonus a Gwaltney 10-pound bone-in ham.
-Dave won Salesman of the Year — an all-expense-paid trip to London for two.
+At Christmas that year, I received as a year-end bonus a Gwaltney 10-pound bone-in ham.
+Dave won Salesman of the Year — and an all-expense-paid trip to London for two.

 A few days later, he waved me into the breakroom and under the glare of the fluorescents lamented the lack of a woman in his life.
 Someone he might woo with a trip to England.
 Then he got an altogether different idea.

 “Why don’t you come with me?” he asked.
 I was his best friend — something I didn’t even know.

 “Hell yeah,” I said without pause.

 My excitement lit up the subsequent days.
 I spent two weeks actually enjoying the job.
 Everything glowed.

 But I never made it to London.
 And neither did Dave.